canonical/http-proxy-operators/http-proxy-policy-operator/docs/how-to/upgrade.md

-# Upgrade guide
+# How to upgrade

 The `http-proxy-policy` charm is stateless.
 Upgrading the charm simply involves refreshing it to a new revision.
-However, it is recommended to back up the PostgreSQL database related to `http-proxy-policy` before performing the upgrade to in case of any data loss in small chances.
+However, it is recommended to back up the PostgreSQL database related to `http-proxy-policy` before performing the upgrade due to a small chance of data loss.

 To back up the PostgreSQL database, please refer to [the guide in the PostgreSQL charm](https://canonical-charmed-postgresql.readthedocs-hosted.com/14/how-to/back-up-and-restore/create-a-backup/).